MikeAnderson89/Mars-Mission/README.md

 ### Using the web scraper
 To use the webscraper, run the 'mars_page' Python file, and paste the IP address into your browser.
 Then, simply click the button to scrape for the latest data on Mars.

+Note: You will need a config.py file that hosts your username and password for a cloud MongoDB database.